On this page

 # Validate with verbose output

-awf validate deploy -v
+awf validate deploy --verbose

 # Skip plugin validators